learn-co-curriculum/phase-3-reading-error-messages/README.md

 ## Instructions

 STOP.
 If you haven't watched the above video, you are making life much harder for yourself!
-Watch the video lecture above before attempting this lab : )
+Watch the video lecture above before attempting this lab. : )

 Did you watch it?
 Okay, great.
 Let's proceed.
 The point of this lab is to get you comfortable reading error messages and fixing simple programs.

 1. Open this lab with `learn open`.

+2. Run `learn` from the root of the lab's directory.
+You should see a lot of red — this is okay!
+Tests have failed, and now we can fix them.

+  * Read the errors.
+Scroll through the entire output to get a sense of what the failures are trying to tell you.
+What does `expected no Exception, got #<NameError: undefined local variable or method `hello_world' for main:Object> with backtrace` mean?
+How can we fix it?

+  * Each error prints out a **stack trace**, which points to where the code failed and attempts to follow it _up the stack_ — that is, through the bits of code that ran leading up to the failure.
+You can use these stack traces to pinpoint which line(s) of code need your attention.

+  * These stack traces can also point you to which files you should run to get a better sense of the errors.
+Which leads us to step 3:

-2. Run each of the files in the `lib` directory using the `ruby` command.
+3. Run each of the files in the `lib` directory using the `ruby` command.

   * From the lab directory, try: `ruby lib/a_division_by_zero_error.rb` to run that program.
 You should get output about an error in the program.
 Read the error message and open that file in your text editor and see if you can fix the error.
 When the error is fixed and you run the file via `ruby`, you'll simply see no output at all, no errors or anything.
 Confirm this by running the `learn` command and seeing that you have a passing test and 3 remaining failures.
+For example, if you see a `ZeroDivisionError`, you'll have to figure out *where* Ruby is trying to divide by 0 and change the code so that the division operation is valid (i.e., something other than 0).

-  * Run each file via `ruby lib/<file name>`, fix the errors, and confirm with `learn` until you're done and all the tests pass.
+  * Run each file via `ruby lib/<file name>`, fix the errors, and confirm with `learn`.
+Then follow the next error's stack trace back to the next failing file in `lib/` and repeat the fixing process until you're done and all the tests pass.
 Pay attention to the filenames in `lib` if you need hints for what kind of error to look for.

-3. Once your code is passing with the `learn` command, submit the lab with `learn submit`
+4. Once your code is passing with the `learn` command, submit the lab with `learn submit`

 Feel proud, being able to read an error message and fix it, no matter how basic, is a huge step in being a programmer.
 Get comfortable with broken code, it's totally normal in programming.